AniruddhaDas1/Data_Analyst_Projects/Data Visualization Projects/Tableau Projects/EV Data Analysis Dashboard/Readme.md

 - **Tableau Desktop/Reader**: To view and interact with the dashboard, you need Tableau Desktop or Tableau Reader installed.
 - **Data Refresh**: Ensure that the data connections are properly configured to refresh the dashboard with the latest data.

-## Getting Started

-1. Clone the repository to your local machine.
-2. Open the `.twb` file in Tableau.
-3. Explore the dashboard by interacting with the various visualizations and filters.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Data providers and any third-party libraries or tools used in this project.